OluwadareLab/CBCR/README.md

 **1. Content of folders:**
 -----------------------------------------------------------
 * src: Matlab source code. <br />
-* input-and-models: Synthetic and Real Hi-C datasets used. <br />
-* Results: Output Structions generated for all the experiments performed.<br />
+* _structures: Output structions generated from the GM12878 cell line at four different resolutions (1Mb, 500Kb, 250Kb, 100Kb).<br />

 **2. Hi-C Data used in this study:**
 -----------------------------------------------------------
 In our study, we used the synthetic dataset from [Adhikari, et al](https://doi.org/10.1186/s12864-016-3210-4).
-The contact maps, the original models and their reconstructed models used in this study were downloaded from [here](http://sysbio.rnet.missouri.edu/bdm_download/chromosome3d/unzipped/Input/Synthetic/)
+The contact maps, the original models and their reconstructed models used in this study were downloaded from [here](http://sysbio.rnet.missouri.edu/bdm_download/chromosome3d/unzipped/Input/Synthetic/).
+We also used the synthetic dataset from [Zou, et al](https://doi.org/10.1186/s13059-016-0896-1) which can be downloaded from [here](https://people.umass.edu/ouyanglab/hsa/index.html).

 The GM12878 cell Hi-C dataset, GEO Accession number GSE63525, was downloaded from [GSDB](http://sysbio.rnet.missouri.edu/3dgenome/GSDB/details.php?id=GM12878) with GSDB ID: OO7429SF